junder-git/OLD_rke1_arm64_v2/README.md

           restartPolicy: OnFailure
 This Helm hook defines a Kubernetes Job that deletes the Nginx Ingress Controller pods when the chart is upgraded or installed.
 Make sure to use an image with kubectl installed.

+nano /boot/config.txt
+boot_order=0xf41
+nano /boot/cmdline.txt
+cgroup_memory=1 cgroup_enable=memory ip=LOCAL_IP_ADDRESS::LOCAL_IP_GATEWAY:NET_MASK_255:HOSTNAME:NIC_eth0:off

 ===
-- (pi tip for raspbian os) - sudo rpi-eeprom-config --edit => BOOT_ORDER=0xf14 (1-usb 4-sd f-fallback_boot, saw vid where boot order was from the right not left, but hostname is of type usb so eh?!, jeff here https://youtu.be/UT5UbSJOyog?t=499 has the nvme usb boot figure at the end, but my pi is booting from left to right it seems...)
+- (pi tip for raspbian os) - sudo rpi-eeprom-config => BOOT_ORDER=0xf14 (1-usb 4-sd f-fallback_boot, saw vid where boot order was from the right not left, but hostname is of type usb so eh?!, jeff here https://youtu.be/UT5UbSJOyog?t=499 has the nvme usb boot figure at the end, but my pi is booting from left to right it seems...)
 - (k3s tip for raspbian os) - /boot/cmdline.txt => cgroup_memory=1 cgroup_enable=memory ip=LOCAL_IP_ADDRESS::LOCAL_IP_GATEWAY:NET_MASK_255:HOSTNAME:NIC_eth0:off ((eth0:off is for auto configuration off))